-- Filter (VISTA): Either, an individual filter made from suitably coated glass when referred to in the context of the instrument design; or, the name of an entire filter tray when referred to in the description of a science observation. - Filter tray (VISTA): A container into which an array of filters may be installed.
+- Flat-field Frame: A calibration frame containing an exposure of a uniform illumination, allowing the relative sensitivities of the detector pixels and any vignetting in the optical system to be calibrated. - Frame: A data unit which combines all relevant information with the scientific data from one exposure. - Filter (VISTA): Either, an individual filter made from suitably coated glass when referred to in the context of the instrument design; or, the name of an entire filter tray when referred to in the description of a science observation. - Filter tray (VISTA): A container into which an array of filters may be installed.
 For the VISTA IR science filters a tray contains a 4 x 4 array of filters each covering a single detector.
 Once installed, the filters are fixed in place and the tray regarded as a single unit. - Filter slot (VISTA): A position on the filter wheel into which a filter tray may be installed.
 The slot numbers on the filter wheel are always the same, but the filter trays may be loaded and unloaded and moved to different slots. - Guide star: A star used by the VISTA IR autoguider subsystem. - HOWFS star: A star used by a VISTA IR High Order Wavefront Sensor. - Instrument Control System (ICS): The control system responsible for controlling the instrument hardware and sensing the instrument environment.
 (This is the equivalent of the Components Controller for a Gemini instrument, for example). - Instrument mode: A distinct instrument operating mode (such as "IMAGING" or "SPECTROSCOPY") used in configuring the Observation Software. - Instrument package: The collection of files shared between ESO/VLT instrument software and observation preparation software.
 Typically, the instrument package from each instrument is distributed to all users of P2PP. - Instrument path: A specific instrument light path (such as "INFRARED" or "OPTICAL") used in configuring the Observation Software. - Instrument setup file: A setup file containing a subset of setable parameters required for an exposure relating to the configuration of the instrument. - Instrument Software (INS): All the software associated with instrument control. - Instrument Summary File (ISF): A file containing a description of all the configurable elements of an instrument. - Instrument Workstation (IWS): A workstation which is assigned at startup to control instrument and/or detector LCUs. - Integration: A time interval during which a detector is collecting data.
 A simple snapshot, within the Data Acqusition System, of a specified elapsed time (DIT) in seconds.
 This elapsed time is known as the integration time.
 An exposure can be made from one or more integrations. - Integration data/Integration frame: The data resulting from a single detector integration.
 An example of transient data.
 One or more integration frames may be combined to make the raw data for a single exposure. - Intermediate filter (VISTA): A filter or filter tray with a smaller than normal size, positioned mid way between the usual slots on the filter wheel.
 These filters only cover a few of the science detectors but they enable engineering and calibration observations to be made.
-The HOWFS beam splitters are examples of an intermediate filter. - Jittering (VISTA): The process of taking a pattern of overlapping exposures, each shifted by a small telescope movement (<30 arcsec) from the reference position.
-Unlike a microstep the non-integral part of the shifts is any fractional number of pixels.
-Each position of a jitter pattern can contain a microstep pattern.
-Successive observations made while jittering can share the same guide and LOWFS stars, as long as the telescope movement is smaller than the field of view of the autoguider detector.
-Jittering is typically used by the IR Camera to make a sky-flat or to eliminate bad pixels.
-See also "offsetting and micro-stepping".
+The HOWFS beam splitters are examples of an intermediate filter.

 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 20 of 265
+Page: Page 19 of 278

 Author: Steven Beard